-Dal Bó (2005) and subsequent work shows that behavior changes between the first and last supergame in a session.
-Moreover, Dal Bó and Fréchette (2011) argues that $\delta$ has no apparent effect on behavior in the first supergame, but a substantial impact on later supergames.
-Similarly, the difference between treatments increases over time, with average cooperation going down in games where no cooperative SPE exist, and going up in games where $\Delta^{RD}$ is high.
+and last supergame in a session.
+Moreover, Dal Bó and Fréchette, 2011 argues that δ has no apparent effect on behavior in the first supergame, but a substantial impact on later supergames.
+Similarly, the difference between treatments increases over time, with average cooperation going down in games where no cooperative SPE exist, and going up in games where Δ^{RD} is high.
 A common explanation for the observed time trends is that participants learn from feedback over the course of a session, and choose their supergame strategies based on outcomes in the previous supergames.
+9

-The literature also establishes two other empirical regularities that are related to learning.
+The literature establishes two other empirical regularities that are related to learning.
 First, cooperation increases when the realized supergame lengths are longer than expected, and decreases when they are shorter than expected.
-Engle-Warnick and Slonim (2006) and Dal Bó and Fréchette (2011, 2018) find that cooperation in the initial round increases if the previous supergame was longer than expected, and Mengel, Weidenholzer and Orlandi (2021) finds that this effect is persistent: cooperation later in a session is higher when the early supergames are longer than expected.
-Second, Dal Bó and Fréchette (2011, 2018) find that initial-round cooperation is higher if the player's partner cooperated in the first round of the previous supergame.
+Engle-Warnick and Slonim, 2006 and Dal Bó and Fréchette, 2011, 2018 find that cooperation in the initial round increases if the previous supergame was longer than expected, and Mengel, Orlandi, and Weidenholzer, 2022 finds that this effect is persistent: cooperation later in a session is higher when the early supergames are longer than expected.
+Second, Dal Bó and Fréchette, 2011, 2018 find that initial-round cooperation is higher if the player's partner cooperated in the first round of the previous supergame.
 These two effects point to a model where some form of learning or reinforcement drives play in the initial rounds.